jasmineelkins/forget-me-not/README.md

 - _DONE_ Extension shows username OR link to site to log-in
 - _DONE_ Extension has link to open Newsletter web app in new tab
 - Reading List shows article title, URL, & Read-by date
-- User can edit Articles on Reading List
+- User can edit Articles (at leat the read-by date/Newsletter) on Reading List
 - User can delete Articles from Reading List
 - Extension has option to set 'read-by' date for Article
 - Logout should Navigate back to Homepage